Woodward (WWD)

 Investable

-Woodward is a sound business.
+Woodward is intriguing.
 Although its sales growth has been weak, its profitability gives it the flexibility to ride out cycles.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst